 There are two types of awards available in Massachusetts:

 The Massachusetts State Seal of Biliteracy was established under the LOOK Act of 2017 and can be awarded to graduating high school seniors.
 It is administered by the Massachusetts Department of Elementary and Secondary Education.
-See DESE Seal of Biliteracy webpage for criteria and regulations.

 - Implementation resources for both the State Seal of Biliteracy and LOC Biliteracy Pathway awards:

-- Information about the Language Opportunity Coalition
+- Information on the Language Opportunity Coalition